pisv/gethandly.wiki-playground/Step-Three.md

  }
 ```

-It looks deceptively simple, but were it production code, we would anylize
+It looks deceptively simple, but if it was production code, we would analyze
-the Foo element delta and update the view's contents incrementally.
+the Foo element delta and update the view contents incrementally.
 We leave it as an exercise to the reader.

 Launch the runtime workbench, expand the `Test002` project in the **Foo